 Accuracy-Conditions of the Visual Appearance of Spatial Direction

 When I stand outside on a clear night with a full moon, the full moon will seem to be a certain distance and in a certain direction from me.
 This is a particularly visual experience: I (at least seem to) see the moon; I don’t (at least seem to) hear it, smell it, or touch it.
 One might then ask: is the appearance of the moon’s direction and distance accurate?
 I don’t like my answer but I don’t know what to do about it.
 My answer is: except in one possible special way, it is never inaccurate; it is always accurate.

 The possible special way is this: if the appearance of the moon’s direction and distance is of it as absolute, then it is not accurate.
 I assume that apparent direction and distance is highly unlikely to correspond to an actual spatially absolute direction and distance.
 I do not think that there is absolute direction and distance.
 Furthermore, if there is an absolute direction and distance, then it would be a matter of chance that appearances correspond to it.

 However, I also think that this isn’t clearly how we see the direction and distance of things.
 If we do, then we can say that this is an erroneous experience of the absoluteness of these spatial properties.
 For now, whether we have it or not, I’ll put that particular possible experience aside.

 This leaves the question I’m interested in: under what conditions is the visual appearance of distance and direction accurate?
-I am interested in this question because, so far as I can tell, the answer seems to be either,
+I am interested in this question because, so far as I can tell, the answer seems to be one of the following:

-(a) Visual appearance of direction is inaccurate when it fails to correspond to an relative direction in space.
+(a) Visual appearance of direction is inaccurate when it fails to correspond to a relative direction in space.